Learning

 We pride ourselves in the extra curriculum we offer to our little ones, we have Miss Dianne Dance come twice a week to all our children in the Nursery, offering singing and dancing for an hour.
 The children and staff love Miss Dianne and it certainly offers lots of learning opportunities.

-We also take our Woodpecker class to Forest School in Kilburn Woods once a week, to see Sophie to Forest School Teacher.
+We also take our Woodpecker class to Forest School in Kilburn Woods once a week, to see Sophie, the Forest School Teacher.
 In the Woods, the children enjoy exploring and learning all about the great outdoors.
-Every week, they get to enjoy a great adventure and as well as a tasty snack that they get to help make and cook.
+Every week, they get to enjoy a great adventure as well as a tasty snack that they get to help make and cook.

 Our Curriculum